 We recognize revenues when persuasive evidence of an arrangement exists, delivery has occurred, the sales price is fixed or determinable, and collectability is reasonably assured.
-We principally derive our revenues from membership subscription services as well as offering the platform for mobile games developed by third parties, and other services, including the use of paid emoticons and mobile marketing services.
+We principally derive our revenues from membership subscriptions, mobile marketing services, mobile games, and other services, including the use of paid emoticons and live music and entertainment broadcasting services.

 Membership Subscription.
 Membership subscription is a service package that enables members to enjoy additional functions and privileges.
 The contract periods for the membership subscription are one month, one quarter, six months and one year.
-All membership subscription is nonrefundable.
+All membership subscription is non-refundable.
 We collect membership subscription in advance and record it as deferred revenue.
 Revenues are recognized ratably over the contract period for the membership subscription services.